-- Worldwide, an estimated 300 million children are subjected to violence, exploitation and abuse.
-Practices include the worst forms of child labor in communities, schools and institutions; armed conflict; and harmful practices such as female genital mutilation/cutting and child marriage.
+- Worldwide, an estimated 300 million children are subjected to violence, exploitation, and abuse.
+Practices include the worst forms of child labor, armed conflict, and harmful practices such as female genital mutilation/cutting and child marriage.

 As you gaze across the globe, it’s hard to ignore the atrocities of HIV/AIDS, extreme poverty, the exploitation of children, war, and the devaluation of women.

-Unfortunately, stuck in the aftermath of all that tragedy is the single greatest burden, and opportunity, of our time–orphaned and abandoned children.
-These children are estimated to surpass 150 million.
+Unfortunately, stuck in the aftermath of all that tragedy, is the single greatest burden and opportunity of our time—orphaned and abandoned children.
 They are children of disease, children of abuse, and children of apparent hopelessness.
 Yet, they are also children of promise, children with names, and children of God.
-Over forty times in Scripture, God speaks of His love for orphans.
-The fact that God gave His son for us in order to place us into His family is startling evidence of His burning passion to connect forgotten people to His saving grace and an eternity of belonging.
+God speaks of his love for orphans more than forty times throughout Scripture.
+The fact that God gave his son for us in order to place us in his family is startling evidence of his burning passion to connect forgotten people to his saving grace and an eternity of belonging.
 What better way to tap into the heart of God than to care for the downtrodden by defending the cause of orphaned and vulnerable children?